Nitric HFl Case Study

 Table #1 relates the Diffusion Dialysis performance results of this installation.
 Sixteen sample sets were taken over a three month period and averaged.
 Recycling efficiencies (in parentheses) were calculated by comparing the recycled acid and rejected metal concentrations to the initial pickling bath concentrations.
 The system is dialyzing about 500-600 gallons per day.
 A flow imbalance between the reclaim stream and reject stream can produce concentration increases, as seen in the increased nitric acid concentration in the reclaimed acid solution as compared to the initial nitric acid concentration.

-Justification and Benefits
+Justifications and Benefits

 Cost savings are a major justification for using Diffusion Dialysis for the recycling of pickling acids.
 Diffusion Dialysis acid recycling users obtain improved quality and reduced rework, often with reduced processing times.
 The following is a summary of benefits being derived from the implementation of acid recycling utilizing Diffusion Dialysis: